Gathering and Submitting Letters of Recommendation

 Electronic versus paper submissions

-- We suggest that you ask your recommenders to submit letters and evaluations electronically for those programs and services which offer or require electronic submission.
+- Ask your recommenders to submit letters and evaluations electronically for those programs and services which offer or require electronic submission.
 Compared to hardcopy submissions, electronic letter submission is always easier and faster for everyone involved.

 - In addition to the letter itself, some CAS applications (CASPA, for instance) and non-CAS applications also require recommenders to complete an applicant evaluation form (some completed online, some that must be printed), in which the recommender ranks certain characteristics as reflected in the applicant; for instance, maturity, motivation, organization, communication skills, and so on.
 If required for your applications, you might inform recommenders of this extra step when you send them directions for submitting your letters - see details above, and review the How To Ask section.